mattermost/docs/source/process/community-guidelines.rst

 Creating Help Wanted Issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To create a Help Wanted issue in the `platform repository <https://github.com/mattermost/platform>`_, follow these steps:
+To create a Help Wanted issue in the `mattermost-server repository <https://github.com/mattermost/mattermost-server>`_, follow these steps:

 1 - Create a ticket in Jira that is well-defined and unambiguous.